Fleetwood on familiar turf and shares lead as Olympic chase for gold takes shape

 “You're always better off coming to a course where you have good feelings and good things have happened.
 So I'll definitely draw on those," he said.
 "But again, I have to stand up there tomorrow and hit the golf shots.
 Nothing that's happened in the past is going to do it for me.

-“It's better having good feelings that having a course that's battered you to pieces.”
+“It's better having good feelings than having a course that's battered you to pieces.”

 Schauffele had three straight birdies around the turn and was making it look easy until one bad drive on the 13th and one weird lie.
 The ball was buried so deep a marshal stuck his finger in the tall grass to show him where it was.
 Schauffele noticed something else — ants.

-He was trying to position his club when he noticed something behind his golf ball.
+He was trying to position his club when he saw something behind his golf ball.

 “It was a pile of ants, an ant pile, whatever you want to call it,” he said.